 Richard Linklater‘s low-key debut Slacker.
 He constructed the 1991 film as a series of set pieces — some irreverent, some meandering, and some bizarre, but most all of them with stealthily universal resonance — taking place across the college town of Austin, Texas.
 Douglas Coupland having coined the term “Generation X” with his eponymous novel less than four months before, the North American zeitgeist had come to take serious, if smirking, notice of all these slouchy twenty-somethings who seemed to turn up without warning, spouting endless streams of ideas, theories, wisecracks, and elaborate plans, yet drained of anything recognizable as ambition.
 These slackers, as we now call them without hesitation, make up the dramatis personæ of Slacker.
-You can see them in their own peculiar type of action by watching the picture free online.

 No comments: